A Conic Model for Electrolyzer Scheduling: Numerical Study

-\subsection{Exactness of the proposed conic relaxation}
+\subsection{Exactness of the Proposed Conic Relaxation}

-\subsectionspaceafter As discussed in Section~\ref{sec:tightness}, the exactness of the relaxation in $\mathrm{HYP}$-$\mathrm{SOC}$ depends on the power prices and total hydrogen production.
+As discussed in Section~\ref{sec:tightness}, the exactness of the relaxation in $\mathrm{HYP}$-$\mathrm{SOC}$ depends on the power prices and total hydrogen production.
 The latter is affected by the wind power availability.
-To validate our analytical results in Section~\ref{sec:tightness}, we consider four different cases with different profiles of wind power availability and power prices: \begin{enumerate}[label = {Case (\alph*):},align=left] \item Mostly negative hourly power prices and low wind power availability, \item Solely positive hourly power prices and comparatively high wind power availability compared to that in Case (a), \item Some negative hourly power prices and comparatively high wind power availability as in Case (b), \item Mostly negative hourly power prices as in Case (a) and comparatively high wind power availability as in Case (b). \end{enumerate} For each of the four cases, we build an illustrative case study for a time period of one day ($24$ hours).
-For that, we select different combinations of two realistic wind profiles (low and high wind) \cite{renewables.ninja_2} and three power price profiles (solely positive, some negative, and mainly negative prices) \cite{entso-e}.
+In the remainder of the paper, we use the term operating conditions to indicate a combination of power prices, wind availability, and type of hydrogen demand (i.e., constrained or unconstrained).
+To validate our analytical results in Section~\ref{sec:tightness}, we consider four cases with different profiles of wind power availability and power prices: \begin{enumerate}[label = {Case~(\alph*):},align=left] \item Mostly negative hourly power prices and low wind power availability, \item Solely positive hourly power prices and comparatively high wind power availability compared to that in Case~(a), \item Some negative hourly power prices and comparatively high wind power availability as in Case~(b), \item Mostly negative hourly power prices as in Case~(a) and comparatively high wind power availability as in Case~(b). \end{enumerate} For each of the four cases, we build an illustrative case study for a time period of one day ($24$ hours).
+For that, we select different combinations of two realistic wind profiles (low and high wind) and three power price profiles (solely positive, some negative, and mainly negative prices).
 The data is visualized in the top row of Figure~\ref{fig:tightness}.
-Among the four illustrative days, the one representing Case (c) is the only one that combines wind and price profiles of the same day in $2019$.
-Note that the two price profiles in Cases (c) and (d) correspond to the two days in $2019$ with the highest number of hours with negative power prices.
+Among the four illustrative days, the one representing Case~(c) is the only one that combines wind and price profiles of the same day in $2019$.
+Note that the two price profiles in Cases~(c) and (d) correspond to the two days in $2019$ with the highest number of hours with negative power prices.
+In total, the dataset for $2019$ includes $95$ hours with negative electricity prices, spread across 20 days.
+Days that belong to Case~(d) were only observed twice in $2019$.